BlueMountainsAnalytics/bma_ont_biosec_2022/docs/INTRO_4.md

     drwxr-xr-x  2  john  staff   68  30  Nov  11:13  new_directory
     -rw-r--r--  1  john  staff 1551  17  Jul  10:32  to-do.txt

-However, if we try to remove a directory using this command we will get a notice that *Files is a directory*:
+However, if we try to remove a directory, e.g., the directory *./Files*, we will get a notice that *Files is a directory*:

     john> rm ./Files
     rm: Files/: is a directory

 To remove a directory using the **rm** command we have to add the flag **-r**, which stands for *recursive*.
-This will first remove all the contens of the directoy *recursively*, i.e., one after the other, and then delete the directory itself:
+This will first remove all the contents of the directory *recursively*, i.e., one after the other, and then delete the directory itself:

     john> rm -r ./Files
     john> ll